Nkctro/Mesh-Annotation-Layers/QUICK_REFERENCE.md

 1. Add a new layer (click +)
 2. Rename it to "Region 1"
 3. Select faces in the first region
-4. Click "Faces" to assign
+4. Click "Assign Selected" to assign the faces
 5. Repeat for other regions with different layers
 ```